embergen/embergen.github.io/content/post/2025-01-30-scaling-data/index.md

 Why is it important to scale our data?
 Different numeric variables have have very different ranges.
 One might be represented only by values from 0 to 1, while another might be in the millions (or millionths).

-Many ML models (e.g. KNN) are influenced by distance, so a feature with a large scale would impact the model more than a feature with a small scale.
+Many ML models (e.g. KNN, linear/ridge/lasso, log reg, ANN) are influenced by distance, so a feature with a large scale would impact the model more than a feature with a small scale.
 So, we **standardize** our data so that our features are represented by similar scales.
 (There are other methods as well.)

 ## Standardization